mattrglobal/oidc-client-bound-assertions-spec/spec.md

 ```
 # Credential Endpoint

 The Credential Endpoint is an OAuth 2.0 Protected Resource that when called, returns Claims about the authenticated End-User in the form of a credential.
-To obtain the requested Claims about the End-User, the Client makes a request to the UserInfo Endpoint using an Access Token obtained through OpenID Connect Authentication whereby the the `openid_credential` scope was granted.
+To obtain a credential on behalf of the End-User, the Client makes a request to the Credential Endpoint using an Access Token obtained through OpenID Connect Authentication whereby the the `openid_credential` scope was granted.

 Communication with the Credential Endpoint MUST utilize TLS.
 See Section 16.17 for more information on using TLS.